📿 Monk Chat in Chiang Mai Complete Guide: What to Know

 Monk Chat Etiquettes

-Just like visiting most Chiang Mai temples, you need to wear clothes that cover your knees and shoulders when engaging in a monk chat.
+Just like visiting most Chiang Mai temples, you should wear clothes that cover your knees and shoulders when chatting with monks.

 Monks are not allowed to have any physical contact with women.

-If you’re a woman like me and want to hand something to a monk, make sure to place it down on the table instead of directly handing it to them to ensure you don’t accidentally touch them.
+If you want to hand something to a monk, place it on the table instead of directly handing it to them to ensure you don’t accidentally touch them.
+That’s what I did when I handed my phone over to show the location of my home country.

-You are allowed to take photos at monk chats, but make sure to ask for permission first.
+You are allowed to take photos at monk chats, but ask for permission first.

 Ideally, donations should be in the local currency, Thai baht.